 Galette des Rois with Pistachio Frangipane

-Adapted from Bouchon Bakery Cookbook
+Adapted from the Bouchon Bakery Cookbook

 Makes a 9″ galette